This post may contain affiliate links. Please read my disclosure policy.

 This casserole freezes beautifully!

 Prepare casserole according to the recipe instructions, except wait about adding crushed Ritz cracker topping.
-Wrap uncooked casserole well with freezer wrap before freezing.
+Wrap the uncooked casserole well with freezer wrap before freezing.

 squash-casserole-DSC_1979